-- (a) Agricultural-energy facility standards.
-A minimum of 90 percent of the activity on the zoning lot must be crop production or livestock keeping, consistent with the regulation of permissible uses within agricultural districts pursuant to HRS § 205-4.5(a)(17). - (b) Agritourism standards. - (1) At least 51 percent of the activity on the zoning lot must be crop production or livestock keeping. - (2) Activities and improvements on the property may not diminish the longterm agricultural potential of the land.
-Improvements on the land used for agritourism must be capable of removal without unreasonable cost or effort.
+- (a) Agricultural energy facility standards. - (1) No more than 10 percent of the portion of the zoning lot or zoning lots used for crop production or livestock and poultry keeping may be used for the agricultural energy facility, consistent with the regulation of permissible uses within agricultural districts pursuant to HRS § 205-4.5(a)(17).

-- (3) Structures primarily dedicated to agritourism must not exceed 10 percent of the total zoning lot area. - (4) Buildings and structures associated with agritourism that are not required as part of the crop production or livestock keeping on the zoning lot are limited to 10,000 square feet of total floor area for the zoning lot. - (5) A minimum of 51 percent of the zoning lot area suitable for crop production or livestock keeping must be dedicated to crop production or livestock keeping through an agricultural easement or similar legal encumbrance for as long as the agritourism use is in operation.
-The director may adopt rules pursuant to HRS Chapter 91 to determine the zoning lot area considered to be suitable for crop production or livestock keeping. - (6) Weddings and similar accessory destination events are subject to the following: - (A) Events must take place at a designated event space; and - (B) Predominantly open-air physical improvements associated with destination events, such as a roofed pavilion, are allowed; provided that the total floor area must not exceed 1,000 square feet. - (7) Bus, jeep, or off-road vehicle tours using motorized vehicles, including an all-terrain vehicle (ATV), quad, four-wheeler, off highway motorcycle, or any other all-terrain or four-wheel drive vehicle, may only be conducted on a working farm, and require major conditional use approval subject to the following standards: - (A) Tours must have an educational purpose related to the agricultural use of the property; and - (B) Tours must not interfere with surrounding farm operations. - (c) Beekeeping standards.
-See also § 7-2.5(b), relating to honeybees. - (1) Zoning lot size: The minimum zoning lot size required for beekeeping is 5,000 square feet.
+- (2) Structures associated with the agricultural energy facility must be set back a minimum of 300 feet from the property line of any adjoining property within the residential, apartment, or apartment mixed-use zoning district. - (b) Agritourism minor and major standards. - (1) Activities and improvements on the zoning lot may not diminish the longterm agricultural potential of the zoning lot.
+Improvements on the zoning lot used for agritourism must be capable of removal without unreasonable cost or effort. - (2) Structures primarily dedicated to agritourism must not exceed 10 percent of the total zoning lot area. - (3) Buildings and structures associated with agritourism that are not required as part of crop production or livestock and poultry keeping on the zoning lot are limited to 10,000 square feet of total floor area. - (4) A minimum of 51 percent of the zoning lot area suitable for crop production or livestock and poultry keeping must be dedicated to crop production or livestock and poultry keeping for as long as the agritourism use is in operation, as evidenced by a farm plan that shows the area and percentage of the zoning lot to be in active agricultural use, and includes information about a farm or ranch's resources, goals, business plan, and timeline to engage in crop production or livestock and poultry keeping. - (5) Accessory destination events, including weddings, are subject to the following: - (A) Events must take place at a designated event space; and - (B) Predominantly open-air physical improvements associated with destination events, such as a roofed pavilion, are allowed; provided that the total floor area must not exceed 1,000 square feet. - (6) Bus, jeep, or off-road vehicle tours using motorized vehicles, including an all-terrain vehicle (ATV), quad, four-wheeler, off highway motorcycle, or any other all-terrain or four-wheel drive vehicle, may only be conducted on a currently operational farm or ranch engaged in crop production or livestock and poultry keeping, and require a minor conditional use approval subject to the following standards: